 Eating Disorders and Substance Abuse

-Eating Disorders and Substance Abuse is more common then people think.
+Eating Disorders and Addiction is more common then people think.
 It’s common for substance use disorders to occur alongside eating disorders like bulimia nervosa, anorexia nervosa, and binge eating disorder.
 On their own, these conditions can lead to complex mental, physical and social problems.
 When they occur together with substance abuse, the effects can be even more devastating, raising the risk for overdose, death, and the need for outpatient rehab.

 What is a Substance Use Disorder?